 Bringing hidden history to life

 Queer Tales from Wales (previously Living Histories Cymru): lively talks and short plays about women and LGBT+ people from history – with an emphasis on Wales.
-Led by researcher and performer Jane Hoy, Queer Tales have toured everywhere from National Waterfront Museum Swansea and Y Senedd, via Museum of Liverpool and People’s History Museum Manchester, back home to our local village hall in Mid Wales.
+Led by researcher and performer Jane Hoy, Queer Tales from Wales have toured everywhere from National Waterfront Museum Swansea and Y Senedd, via Museum of Liverpool and People’s History Museum Manchester, back home to our local village hall in Mid Wales.
 Here are some of the Queer Tales we offer…

 An Extraordinary Female Affection: The Life and Love of the Ladies of Llangollen